Lasyin/batch-resize/README.md

 # batch-resize
-Python script to resize every image in a folder to a specified size
+Python script to resize every image in a folder to a specified size.